 We also empirically evaluate the effect of correctly incorporating the initial observation of the dividend-price ratio into the likelihood (the exact likelihood approach) versus the more common conditional likelihood approach.
 In the conditional likelihood approach, the initial observation of the predictor variable is treated as a known parameter rather than as a draw from the data generating process.
-We find that the use of the conditional likelihood implies Bayes factors (the ratio of the likelihood of model (1) to (2)) that are substantially smaller as compared to when the initial observation is treated as a draw from the data generating process.
-The posterior for the unconditional risk premium is highly unstable when we condition on the first observation.
+We find that the unconditional risk premium is poorly estimated when we condition on the first observation.
 However, when this is treated as a draw from the data generating process, the expected return is estimated reliably.
 Surprisingly, the posterior mean of the unconditional risk premium differs from the sample average.

-Finally, when we examine the evolution of posterior beliefs over the postwar period, we find substantial differences between the beliefs implied by our approach, which treats the regressor as stochastic and realistically captures the relation between the regressor and returns, and beliefs implied by assuming strictly exogenous regressors.
-In particular, our approach implies that the belief in the predictability of returns rises substantially over the 2000-2005 period while approaches assuming strict exogeneity imply a decline.
+Finally, when we examine the evolution of posterior beliefs over the postwar period, we find substantial differences between the beliefs implied by our approach, which treats the regressor as stochastic and realistically captures the relation between the regressor and returns, and beliefs implied by assuming non-stochastic regressors.
+In particular, our approach implies that the belief in the predictability of returns rises dramatically over the 2000-2005 period while approaches assuming fixed regressors imply a decline.